 Net Position - Net Position represents the difference between current assets and deferred outflows of resources and current liabilities and deferred inflows of resources.
 Net Position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-Net Position on the Statement of Net Position includes, net investment in capital assets, restricted for apparatus, repairs, retirement, and for debt service.
+Net Position on the Statement of Net Position includes, net investment in capital assets, restricted for apparatus, repairs, retirement, debt service and for Pension Benefits.
 The balance is classified as unrestricted.